jeremiahrose/SparkFun_Thing_Plus_ESP32-S3/docs/hardware_assembly.md

 ## Basic USB Assembly

 Basic assembly of the Thing Plus ESP32-S3 only requires a USB-C cable connecting the board to a computer.
-Just plug the cable into the USB-C connector like the photo below shows and move on to the Software Setup section.
+Just plug the cable into the USB-C connector and move on to the Software Setup section.
+When powered up for the first time, the RGB LED on the "top-right" of the board should be cycling through a rainbow color similar to the video below:

 **Photo showing USB connection**